 Camping Near Emerald Lake

 The Kicking Horse Campground is the nicest campground, with hot showers, flush toilets, fire pits, and a sanitation dump.
-Reservations are required for the Kicking Horse Campground from May 19 to October 9.
-However, there is not much privacy at the campsite asides from a few, so it’s best for RVs and Campervans.
+Reservations are required from May 19 to October 9.
+However, besides a few, there is not much privacy at the campsite, so it’s best for RVs and Campervans.

-There is an overflow campground, Monarch Campground, next to the Kicking Horse that does not require reservations, but it is limited on facilities and right next to the highway.
+An overflow campground, Monarch Campground, next to the Kicking Horse, does not require reservations.
+However, it is limited in facilities and right next to the highway.
 We would not recommend either campground for tents unless you’re in a pinch.

 If you’re tent camping, opt for the campsite at Takakkaw Falls, which operates on a first-come-first-serve basis walk-in campsite.
-You’ll have to make a short walk into the campsite, but they have several carts that can carry your camp gear.
+You’ll have to make a short walk into the campsite, but they have several carts to carry your camp gear.

 Front Country Campsites in Yoho